 On the other hand, ESG handles the situation using three screening criteria, environmental, social, and governance.
 This gives investors three-step scrutiny to exclude the companies that promote irresponsible practices from any aspect.

 Lastly, impact investing evolved into a notion that lets investors choose the businesses they want to fund based on their environmental, ethical, and governance practices.
-Instead of excluding companies, investors are deliberately adding investments that have taken steps to impact society positively into their portfolio.
+Instead of excluding companies, investors are deliberately adding investments that have taken steps to impact society positively into their portfolios.

 There are Some Negative Aspects